dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The prototype above is working as a first step.

-In addtion, the statistics on the success of the resurrections will be reported in the statistics folder alongside all the other json stats files.
+In addition, the statistics on the success of the resurrections will be reported in the statistics folder alongside all the other json stats files.
 As mentioned before, they will be in terms of buckets, i.e. resurrection type and will indicate install_success or install_failed.
+The prototype version of this is a stripped down version just reporting install_success or install_failed for this single bucket.

 Other considerations are if the node requires a stop and start and the ip address changes, etc.

 Finally, another early implementation in this design will be to use the ThreadPoolExecutor on the threads that need to be resurrected.
-The prototype is using a serial design that is very slow (due to all the node output error detection, and watchdog timeouts that must be used for slient errors/silent command outputs).
+The prototype is using a serial design that is very slow (due to all the node output error detection, and watchdog timeouts that must be used for slient errors/silent command output flow from the node).

 There is no need to multi-process the multi-threading like the parent module2.
 Typically the number of nodes that need to be resurrected is a small subset of the number of total nodes in the execution run that module2 has to handle.
 For example, in a 512 hyper-scaling test